 Physical education graduate programs are offered as on-campus, online, and hybrid programs.
 While each program covers the core material discussed above, they each offer unique ways for students to experience their education.
 Below are a few examples of physical education program types.
 Programs offered may vary by school.

-Popular Physical Education Graduate Programs
+Popular Schools with Physical Education Graduate Programs

 Physical Education Graduate Schools

 On-campus physical education graduate programs may provide more access to practicum classes.
 This is because they may have more access to training facilities like gyms and sports fields.
 More practicum classes could be a chance to test out physical education methods on actual people.
 These courses might also be a great way to receive direct feedback about your training experience from participants and professors.

 Students who pursue physical education graduate programs are also educators could be able to take courses at atypical times.
 For instance, many classes might take place at night instead of during your school hours.
 This way, you could pursue your education and profession simultaneously.

 |Metro Area||Annual Mean Salary||Employment|

 |Hartford-West Hartford-East Hartford, CT||$90,000||230|